 Rob is gripped with the fact that close to 1 billion people do not have this privilege!
 The need is overwhelming!
 But the thought that this ride could help bring awareness and raising funds for wells that will provide a source of water in 65 rural African communities motivates him.

 Rob grew up in Buffalo, NY.
 After finishing his biology degree at Cornell, he moved to Edmonton, Alberta in January 1977 to work with a university ministry.
 After a move to Ontario, he met and married Anne-Marie in 1986.
 They live in Gatineau, QC and are the proud parents of three adult daughters and added their first grandchild to the family in December 2019.

-Rod is no longer taking a salary but still works as a volunteer with the Christian Embassy in Ottawa, a Christian non-profit organisation that he served with for more than 20 years.
+Rob is no longer taking a salary but still works as a volunteer with the Christian Embassy in Ottawa, a Christian non-profit organization that he served with for more than 20 years.

 Over the years, Timo (far left) had often seen long distance cyclists pedaling along the highway near his home in Mission, BC and thought that he would like to do just that someday.

 Sometimes with his wife Marjatta, and sometimes with other riders, he has packed some gear, and done multi-day rides.
 One summer, Marjatta and Timo spent a most memorable four weeks cycling in Finland.
 For the last dozen years or so, he has also participated in the B.C.
 Lung Association’s Bicycle Trek, and also recently with the Ride for Refuge.

 Timo arrived in Canada in 1956 at the age of 5 when his family emigrated from Finland to Ontario.
 When he turned twenty, he returned to Finland and attended a bible school where he met Marjatta.
 They now have four grown children, and six grandchildren.